 It is possible to implement a user strategy.
 Such strategy must implement org.hibernate.cfg.reveng.ReverseEngineeringStrategy.
 It is recommended that one uses the DelegatingReverseEngineeringStrategy and provide a public constructor which takes another ReverseEngineeringStrategy as an argument.
-This will allow you to only implement the relevant methods and provide a fallback strategy.
-Example of custom delegating strategy which converts all column names that ends with "PK" into a property named "id".
+This will allow you to only implement the relevant

 '''

 public class ExampleStrategy extends DelegatingReverseEngineeringStrategy {

 public ExampleStrategy(ReverseEngineeringStrategy delegate) {

 super(delegate);

 }

 public String columnToPropertyName(TableIdentifier table, String column) {

 if(column.endsWith("PK")) {

 return "id";

 } else {

 return super.columnToPropertyName(table, column);

+}

 }

 }

 '''